-Research on land classification modeling using Landsat 8 OLI imagery across the archipelago of the Republic of Indonesia has produced maps covering seven main classes: water bodies, vegetation canopy, green open spaces, vacant land, settlements, built-ups (buildings), and cloud cover.
-Although the method of using GIS software with the dzetsaka plugins allows accurate and detailed visualization, there are some obstacles faced, especially the presence of clouds that interfere with the visibility of satellite imagery.
-This causes some areas not to be classified properly because the surface of the earth is not visible.
-In addition, Landsat 8 data has limitations in terms of temporal and spectral resolution, which can affect the accuracy of land classification.
+Research on land classification modeling using Landsat 8 OLI imagery across the archipelago of the Republic of Indonesia has provided important insights into land cover distribution, which contributes significantly to regional and urban planning.
+The main findings of this study are the identification of seven main classes of land cover, namely: water bodies, vegetation canopy, green open spaces, vacant land, settlements, built-up areas, and cloud cover.
+This classification serves as a very useful basic dataset for spatial planning, environmental monitoring, and sustainable development strategies.
+Although GIS software with the dzetsaka plugin is able to provide accurate and detailed visualizations, the study faces challenges, especially with cloud cover, which hinders the visibility of satellite imagery.
+These limitations impact the accuracy of the classification, particularly under suboptimal atmospheric conditions.
+In addition, the limitations of the temporal and spectral resolution of Landsat 8 imagery also affect the accuracy of land use analysis over time.